Skip to content

 I. G.I.
 Joe: A Real American Hero: The Marvel Years (1982-1994)

 As I wrote in the introduction of the article, this got serious in the comics world of the Joes with the 1982 relaunch: G.I.
-Joe: A Real American Hero by Larry Hama at Marvel.
-The 155-issue series has been collected by IDW in TPB, with other series too.
-Yes, we are skipping all of the pre-Marvel stuff, hard to find and not that interesting.
+Joe: A Real American Hero by Larry Hama at Marvel Comics.
+The 155-issue G.I.
+Joe comic book series has been collected by IDW in TPBs, with other spin-off series too.
+Yes, we are skipping all of the pre-Marvel Comics stuff, hard to find and not that interesting.

 Then, G.I.
-Joe: Special Missions was launched.
+Joe: Special Missions comic book series was launched.
 It’s a collection of short stories.

 These are the years of G.I.
 Joe comics you can skip.
-In fact, a lot of people have already forgotten them, but I decided to list them here for the curious readers and for those of you who just put your hands on some of those comics and want to know what it is about.
+A lot of people have already forgotten them, but I decided to list them here for curious readers and for those of you who just put your hands on some of those comics and want to know what it is about.

-So, After Marvel, we entered what we are calling here the non-canonical years, stories that don’t fit in the continuity of Larry Hama’s work.
-First, there was Blackthorne Publishing that released a six-issue G.I.
-Joe series in 3-D and one annual, then in 1996 the G.I.
+So, after Marvel Comics, we entered what we are calling here the non-canonical years, stories that don’t fit in the continuity of Larry Hama’s work.
+First, there was Blackthorne Publishing which released a six-issue G.I.
+Joe comics in 3-D and one annual, then in 1996 the G.I.
 Joe toy line was relaunched with the G.I.
 Joe Extreme series and Dark Horse Comics published the companion series.

 G.I.
 Joe: Disavowed

-Devil’s Due acquired the rights to G.I.
-Joe and released G.I.
-Joe: A Real American Hero (also known as G.I.
+Devil’s Due Productions acquired the rights to G.I.
+Joe and released the new G.I.
+Joe: A Real American Hero comics (also known as G.I.
 Joe vol. 2) through Image Comics from 2001 to 2005.
 Based on Hasbro, Inc.’s G.I.
-Joe: A Real American Hero line of military-themed toys, the series picks up seven years after the end of the Marvel Comics series also used elements from the animated TV series.
+Joe: A Real American Hero line of military-themed toys, the new comic books picks up seven years after the end of the Marvel Comics series and also uses elements from the animated TV series.

 G.I.
 Joe: Frontline Vol. 1 – The Mission That Never Was (Collects G.I.
 Joe: Frontline #1-4) is a four-part series written by Larry Hama set one month after the events of the Marvel series’ issue #155.

-Devil’s Due eventually broke off from Image to become their own company, the series was relaunched under the title G.I.
+Devil’s Due Productions eventually broke off from Image Comics to become their own company, the comics was relaunched under the title G.I.
 Joe: America’s Elite.
-It started with a “zero” issue and picked up the story one year after the events of the last issue of G.I.
-Joe: A Real American Hero (vol. 2).
+It started with a “zero” issue and picked up the story one year after the events of the last issue of the G.I.
+Joe: A Real American Hero (vol. 2) comics.

-a.
 G.I.
-Joe: A Real American Hero by Larry Hama
+Joe: A Real American Hero Comics by Larry Hama

 It’s another reality, continuity… as you want, but it’s not Larry Hama’s G.I.
 Joe: A Real American Hero.
 A new entry point in the G.I.
 Joe Universe.